-- i.
+- iii.
+Provide work readiness, job searching, and placement services to clients. - iv.
+Offer workshops to support job search, skills development, placement, and retention. - v.
+Provide timely, quality retention and follow-up services that encourage job sustainability and advancement. - vi.
+Effective collaborative strategies for comprehensive workforce services within an integrated model - h.
+Training, credentialing, and community service: Describe your proposed model and approach for effectively delivering the training, credentialing, and community service activities described in the Statements of Work included in Appendix A and B, ensuring a combination of activities that results in the desired outcomes of the EARN and Work Ready programs.
+Highly rated responses will describe specific in-house and external opportunities that will be made available to EARN and Work Ready clients, or steps that will be taken to make such opportunities available.
+Be sure to address how you will accomplish the items below and describe any other components vital to the success of your proposed model: - i.
 Provide access to in-house and external credentialing opportunities, aligned with employer needs, including vocational education, On-the-Job Training (OJT) and Paid Work Experience (PWE). - ii.
-Determine training suitability and provide counseling to participants regarding training. - iii.
+Determine training suitability processes and provide counseling to participants regarding training opportunities. - iii.
 Facilitate application and participation in vocational and work-based training. - iv.
-Effectively utilize TANF training vouchers provided by P4W to cover all or part of client tuition costs for external vocational training programs, as described in the Statements of Work included in Appendix A and B. - v.
+Effectively utilize TANF training vouchers provided by Partner4Work to cover all or part of client tuition costs for external vocational training programs, as described in the Statements of Work included in Appendix A and B. TANF Voucher training funds are administered by Partner4Work and should not be included in your proposed budgets. - v.
+Facilitate application to training opportunities developed by Partner4Work and the network of training providers (ex.
+IRTP12) - vi.
 Arrange meaningful community service activities to increase client employability. - i.
 Technology and virtual service delivery: Describe the technologies you will use and how you will use them to support service delivery, program reporting, and other key elements of your proposed model.
 Be sure to address your approach to virtual service delivery and related applications, recognizing the requirement that all EARN and Work Ready services must be made available to participants virtually.
-Also address how you will utilize CWDS and other information systems to track customer participation in EARN and Work Ready activities, and how you will ensure clear policies and procedures are in place to enter and validate data in CWDS and other information systems.
+Address how you will utilize the required system of record CWDS and other information systems to track customer participation in EARN and Work Ready activities, and how you will ensure clear policies and procedures are in place to enter and validate data in CWDS and other information systems.
 See the Statements of Work included in Appendix A and B for further information on CWDS. - j.
 Partnership and referrals: Describe how you will collaborate, coordinate and establish strong referral relationships with the stakeholders and initiatives that comprise the larger workforce development and social service systems in Allegheny County, including other EARN and Work Ready service providers and the PA CareerLink® system.
 Include specific examples of agencies you have worked with that provide services and supports beneficial to EARN and Work Ready clients, including your process for identifying such partners, integrating them into your program model and connecting them to your case management efforts.
 Highly rated responses will include letters of support from partnering organizations, which can be attached to your proposal and do not count toward the page limit. - k.
-Communication with the CAO: Your ability to develop and maintain effective and positive working relationships with the County Assistance Office (CAO) is critical.
-Describe how you will establish and maintain productive connections with the CAO, receive and respond to requests and guidance from the CAO, and ensure your staff provide a high level of customer service to the CAO. - I. Business engagement: Describe how you will work closely with P4W to develop, promote, and deliver quality business services that assist employers in identifying candidates for employment from the EARN and Work Ready program.
-Describe the strategies you will use to engage and successfully serve employers, including related goals and specific outcomes.
-In your response, include specific employers you have worked with and those you intend to work with, describing how past work with employers has been successful.
-Be sure to address how you will effectively accomplish the items below and describe any other components vital to the success of your proposed model: - i.
-Assist employers in effectively utilizing the EARN and Work Ready Programs and related benefits. - ii.
-Collaborate with P4W to ensure business engagement is closely coordinated. - iii.
-Recruit and place clients in job openings to meet the hiring needs of employers. - iv.
-Connect employers with resources and opportunities available through P4W and the larger workforce development system. - v.
-Recruit and place participants in work-based learning and training programs, such as On-the-Job Training (OJT), Paid Work Experience (PWE), and Subsidized Employment. - m.
-Performance: Describe the strategies and mechanisms you will use to ensure success and meet or exceed the performance goals described in the Statements of Work included in Appendix A and B. Also describe any other indicators and related goals you would use to ensure success of the proposed program, including those relating to the broader needs of EARN and Work Ready participants.
-Be sure to address how you will effectively accomplish the items below and describe any other components vital to the success of your proposed model:
+Program Integration: Describe how you will operate EARN and Work Ready programming that realizes the vision of a fully integrated, highly collaborative workforce system facilitated by Partner4Work including meaningful connections to PA CareerLink®.
+Strong responses will acknowledge and provide plans for close coordination and cooperation with key partners of the workforce development system in